-Some states actually allow drunk driving victims to bring a suit against a host who has served alcohol irresponsibly, providing you a secondary option for compensation.
+Some states actually allow people injured by drunk driving to bring a suit against a host who has served alcohol irresponsibly, providing you a secondary option for compensation.
 Learn more about the legal responsibility of hosts when serving alcohol and find out why you need help from a Pueblo car accident lawyer.

 Basics About Liability as a Host